 Detox from long-acting opioids usually takes at least a week or two, but if you choose to be maintained on a medication, it may take longer.
 Without consulting a doctor, though, it can be difficult to determine exactly how long your detox program will take.

 Help Me Find a Lortab Detox Center

 Detox is a necessary step for recovery from Lortab addiction, but even those who become dependent on the drug after being treated by a doctor often need help during this time.
-Call 800-405-2627 now to find a detox center that will cater to your needs and help you make the safest recovery from hydrocodone dependence possible.
+Call 800-405-2627 (Who Answers?) now to find a detox center that will cater to your needs and help you make the safest recovery from hydrocodone dependence possible.